codevardhan/amrita-umang-intern/README.md

 # Amrita Umang Internship

-Assignments given as a part of internsip for "Sign Language Accessibility for e-Governance Services" project.
+Work done as a part of an internship for "Sign Language Accessibility for e-Governance Services" project at AmritaCREATE.